dhaladitya108/django-blog-app/README.md

 # Blog-App

-This blog app is built using django
+This blog app is built using django.